nbp828/Pre_ProjectAC/README.md

 By: Neil Patel (nbpatel6@illinois.edu)

 ## Introduction
-This pre-project is using option A to setup the final project.
+This pre-project is eventually for option C but it is using option A to setup the final project.
 The final goal is to use a searching system for food ingredient data.
 The setup from project A will help extend the search to food ingredients